hund-studio/wp-ts-react/docs/PUBLIC_API.md

 ## 🌐 Frontpage

+Retrieve data of current Frontpage.
+To select/update the Frontpage value you must log in to your WordPress Admin and goes to `Settings > Reading > Choose Frontpage`.

 | Method | URL                             | Requires Auth |
 | :----- | :------------------------------ | ------------: |
 | `GET`  | `/wp-json/wpreact/v1/frontpage` |         false |